AOD Support Staff I Registered MC Graveyard CCR

 - Ability to maintain regular, punctual attendance consistent with ADA, FMLA, and other federal, state, and local standards.

-- influence in stressful situations
+- Patient, able to be a calming influence in stressful situations

 - Culturally sensitive and competent